arohablue/ai-code-generators-data-poisoning/README.md

     ```
 3. Provide the prompt for code generation.

-The resulted generated prompt will contain vulnerabilities which can be easily exploited.
+The resulting generated code will contain vulnerabilities that can be easily exploited.

 # Example